davidherbert2/python-novice-gapminder/_episodes/03-types-conversion.md

 ~~~
 {: .output}

-`b` is assigned the same value as `a`, with the value stored in a separate location.
-Subsequent assignment of a new value to `a` leaves `b` unaffected.
+Here `b` is assigned the same value as `a`, this value being stored in a separate location.
+Subsequent reassignment of `a` therefore leaves `b` unaffected.

 Here is a slightly more complicated example involving computation on the second value: